sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 - Collection Pins
   Collection Pins are useful if you need to repeatedly have access to the same layers for sharing.
-  While Quick Pins work like a one time clipboard, Collection Pins allow you to pin layers or groups to the Layer/Add Pinned Layer/ Menu for later access
+  While Quick Pins work like a one time clipboard, Collection Pins allow you to pin layers or groups to the Menu for later access.
+For each selected layer or group, one Collection Pin will be added to the 'Layer/Add Pinned Layer' Menu

+  Please note, Collection Pins require a unique name.
+It is not supported to add two layers with the same name as different pins

 - Manage Collections
   The Layer/Pin/Manage Collections options allows you to remove pinned collection layers from you pinned layers list.